Dnomyar/git/README.md

   - introducing a `HashObjectCommand`

+#### Episode 3: Add ZIO with MockConsole
+- add zio (resource management, streaming, retries, parallelism, etc.)

 Next:

-- add zio (resource management, streaming, retries, parallelism, etc.)
 - write a test for hashing a file from the file system
   - large file
 - implement the feature